lwjglgamedev/vulkanbook/bookcontents/chapter-12/chapter-12.md

 ```

 The constructor is quite similar to the other `*Render` classes.
 In this case, we receive as an input a color attachment where will be rendering.
 This will be the
 attachment used for post processing.
 We will not use depth attachments in this case, since GUI elements are essentially 2D shapes.
-We need to cerate render info,
+We need to create render info,
-shader modules, the associated pipelines and we will use arrays to sre vertices and indices buffers to store ImGui render results.
+shader modules, the associated pipelines and we will use arrays to store vertices and indices buffers to store ImGui render results.
 For each frame, ImGui will generate
 the vertices and indices associated to the GUI elements we need to render.
 At the end of the constructor you will see that wee set a char callback and add a key
 callback to the `KeyboardInput` instance.
 We need to do this in order to handle keyboard input in ImGui widgets, we will see the definition of the `GuiUtils` class later on.